gh-markt/www/docs/hyperspace.md

   * **Cancel** the hyperspace action entirely (although this choice is still subject to touch move rules, if that is being employed), or
   * **Change the delay** to a legal future turn

-> If not caught in time, the scheduling stands and **both pieces return**, even if illegal under the rules.
+> If not caught in time, the scheduling stands and **both pieces return on scheudle**, even if illegal under the rules.

 ---